thost96/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Setting the radio frequency region of the controller

-The frequency used for Z-Wave depends on your region.
-For each country or region, the Z-Wave products has to apply the standard Z-Wave frequency used and approved in that region.
+The frequency used by Z-Wave devices depends on your region.
+For each country or region, the Z-Wave product has to apply the standard Z-Wave frequency approved for that region.
 This means that when you buy a Z-Wave product, you need to make sure it is approved for your region.
 For example, when you live in Europe, it is not allowed to use a device that is using a US frequency.

-During onboarding of your controller, the region of your Home Assistant is used to determine the region in the Z-Wave JS add-on.
-If needed, you can change this radio frequency region for your controller.
+During onboarding of your controller, the region of your Home Assistant is used to determine which radio frequency region this controller is using.
+If needed, you can change the radio frequency region for your controller.
 However, the region of the device cannot be changed.
 It only works in the frequency region it was specified for.

 ### Prerequisites